nume-crypto/docs/key-concepts/dd-deposits-and-withdrawals.md

 > - What are trustless withdrawals?
 > - What is a mass exit scenario?

+?> The Nume Protocol will launch as a Layer-3 on Polygon zkEVM.
+However until support for necessary precompiles is introduced, we will operate on the Polygon PoS chain starting Q3 2023.

-Users may want to transfer assets between Nume and zkEVM, depending on the layer on which they would like to transact with them.
-This allows them to take advantage of the cheaper transaction fees on Nume for actions such as buying or selling NFTs, and they can withdraw them to zkEVM anytime they decide they want to transact on that layer instead.
+Users can transfer assets between Nume and Polygon PoS, depending on the desired transaction layer.
+This enables them to benefit from lower transaction fees on Nume for actions like buying or selling NFTs, with the flexibility to withdraw to Polygon PoS when transacting on that layer.

 ### Terminology
-- **Deposits** - transferring an asset from Nume to zkEVM (depositing to Nume)
+- **Deposits** - Deposits involve transferring assets from Nume to Polygon PoS (adding funds to Nume).
-- **Withdrawal** - transferring an asset from Nume to zkEVM (withdrawing to zkEVM)
+- **Withdrawal** - Withdrawals involve transferring assets from Nume to Polygon PoS (withdrawing from Nume).
-- **Bridging** - another term for transferring assets between different layers
+- **Bridging** - Bridging refers to transferring assets between different layers.

-### ABI
+### ABI (Application Binary Interface)
 - The Deposit ABI for the nume contract can be found [here](https://abis.s3.amazonaws.com/deposit_facet.abi)
 - The Withdrawal ABI for the nume contract can be found [here](https://abis.s3.amazonaws.com/withdrawal_facet.abi)

 # Deposits

 Here's what happens under the hood when a deposit is made on Nume:
-- User transfers the Token from zkEVM to the Nume contract on zkEVM
+- User transfers the Token from Polygon PoS to the Nume contract on Polygon PoS
 - The transfer function emits an event which is read by Nume's server and an asset identifier is created that represents the asset, so that it can be utilized and transacted with on nume.

 Sample code for depositing ERC20